Ceici92/CeciliasBlog/content/posts/MRTKLab.md

 To enable this colour change, I first created the buttons using the PressableRoundButton prefab from the MRTK example package, and I put them in an empty object with a GridObjectCollection component as seen previously.

-I struggled to change the colours of the buttons, it is not only necessary to change the colour’s material of CylinderContainer, I had to create a new **Colour Theme** for the button, as you can see below for the blue one :
+I struggled to change the colours of the buttons, it is not only necessary to change the colour's material of CylinderContainer, I had to create a new **Colour Theme** for the button, as you can see below for the blue one :

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/MRTKLab/5Interaction3.png?raw=true "")
 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/MRTKLab/5Interaction4.png?raw=true "")